websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md

 1. Click the *Actions* menu (![Actions](../../../images/icon-actions.png)) in the top-right corner and select *Assign to Default* or *Unassigned*.
 1. Click *OK*.

-If you assign your content to a new Display Page Template, review that the content displays as expected.
+If you assign your content to a new Display Page Template, make sure the content appears as expected.
 To preview and publish your content, see [Publishing Content with Display Pages](./publishing-content-with-display-pages.md).

 ## Additional Information